Dominique Lévy: LGDR

 In August 2021, Lévy Gorvy announced plans to join forces with Jeanne Greenberg Rohatyn and Amalia Dayan.

 Lévy Gorvy Dayan

 Two years later, in August 2023, Jeanne Greenberg Rohatyn announced that she would be leaving the partnership to reopen Salon 94.
 The gallery would continue operations under the banner of Lévy Gorvy Dayan.

 Controversies

 The three dealers wrote a response joint statement in Artforum to an open letter that a number of artists, writers, and other cultural producers made for the need of art institutions to speak out on Israel’s airstrikes on Gaza.
-The original letter did not mention Palestine's attack on October 7 that killed 1,200 Israelis, however, since then Israel has killed at least 17,000 Palestinians, nearly half of which are children, in retaliation during the ongoing Israel-Palestinian conflict.
+The original letter did not mention Palestine's attack on October 7 that killed 1,200 Israelis.
+In the years of war following that attack, Israel has killed at least 17,000 Palestinians, nearly half of which are children, in retaliation during the ongoing Israel-Palestinian conflict.
 Notably, Amalia Dayan is the granddaughter of Israeli military leader and politician Moshe Dayan.